bsidemyself/Villainous-Lair/README.md

 It is done:
 * WHEN I go to the landing page
-* THEN I see a welcoming layout in the fantasy style
-* WHEN I click on the LORE button
-* THEN I'm presented with a item, monster, or spell from the D&D universe
+* THEN I am greeted with a navbar that can navigate to different parts of the webpage, welcome message, and two buttons, one to roll a dice and one to display a random spell title and description.
-* WHEN I click on the create character button
+* WHEN I click the “Create a Character” option in the navbar
-* THEN I am taken to another page where I can use a random character generator
+* THEN I am taken to another page with a section that requires user-input to create and display the character description
-* WHEN I click the hobby store locater button
+* WHEN I click the “Game Store Locations” option in the navbar
-* THEN I am taken to a page where the user can search for hobby stores based on zip code
+* THEN I am taken to another page where I can see the local game stores around San Diego